 This Mandela Day, you can join the Rape Crisis Cape Town Trust, a South African organisation that supports the recovery of rape survivors and seeks to bring about change in communities, to help create care packages for survivors.
 Those eager to participate are encouraged to bring along items like underwear (any size for both children and adults; male and female), toothpaste and toothbrushes, shampoo and conditioner, soap, body wash, face cloths, sanitary pads (not tampons) and nappies to fill the special care packs (please only donate new items).
-Volunteers will decorate and fill the care packages at the Mowbray Town Hall on Saturday, 18 July, and anyone is welcome to pop in any time between 10am and 3pm to assist.
+Volunteers will decorate and fill the care packages at the Observatory Community Centre on Saturday, 16 July, and anyone is welcome to pop in any time between 11am and 3pm to assist.
 Those not able to attend on Mandela Day are more than welcome to still donate items (or cash) before the time – contact Shahida Rahman on +27 (0) 21 447 1467 to arrange delivery.

-Take Part in One of Many Cape Town Beach Cleanup Events
+Take Part in a Cape Town Beach Cleanup and Fill a DOT Box

 Jive and Spread Joy as Part of the Dance for Madiba Campaign